chris-townsend/project-three/README.md

 ## Brief
 #
-The game will be designed for a target audience of 12 years + as some of the words are hard to guess.
+The game will be designed for a target audience of 12 years + as some of the words are hard to guess, however the game will be fun to play by all, especially developers who want to take 5 minutes out.
 The game will ask for a username to make it more personal to the user and it will contain a menu with command keys to be input.
 If incorrect keys are inputted, the user will be presented with an error message.
 The finished product should be error free, give clear instructions regarding use and valid inputs and have a varied amount of words to allow replayabillity.
 ***

 ## User Experience (UX)